rsdoiel/antenna/planet.md

 date: 2025-07-03, from: RTÉ News

-Russian President Vladimir Putin has told US counterpart Donald Trump that Moscow will not "give up" on its aims in Ukraine while pledging it will also keep up a negotiating process on the conflict, the Kremlin said after a call between the leaders.
+Russian President Vladimir Putin has told his US counterpart that Moscow will not "give up" on its aims in Ukraine while pledging it will also keep up a negotiating process on the conflict, the Kremlin said after a call between the leaders.

 <br>